Bile: What is it?

 Activated Charcoal or GI Detox: Take 2-4 Capsules, 1 hour before meals to help bind to the toxic biliary sludge.
 Do 2 caps if you are under 125 lbs or have lots of trouble with constipation.

 Cal Mag Support or Brain Calm Magnesium: Take 1 scoop – 1-2 hours after meals to help improve peristaltic action and bowel elimination.
-This is especially important if you have issues with constipation.
+This is especially important if you have constipation issues.

 Conclusion